Light

 The Importance of Light

-Light is so basic and important to photography that the word itself - “photography” - comes from the Greek word for light, which is “phos.”
+Light is so unbelievably fundamental to photography that the word itself literally translates to "drawing with light" from the Greek root phos.

 Colour Temperature